 Ceiling fans are both a practical and economical investment in your house because they save up to 30% of your energy cost and they’re highly efficient.
 But when picking the right ceiling fan for your house, there are many things you need to consider because whatever fan you choose will make or break your room.

+According to recent research, more than 80 percent of all homes in the U.S. have ceiling fans.
 Since we’re in summer, let’s break down some important facts and statistics about ceiling fans because if you educate yourself then you’ll end up saving some money and time.
 This is the ultimate guide to ceiling fans because we offer you some facts and statistics that you might find interesting and also informative.

 When was the first ceiling fan invented?

 Let’s begin with some facts about when ceiling fans actually started.
 For over 100 years, ceiling fans have been America’s best friend during the heat of summer.
 Back in 1860s and 1870s, the ceiling fans in the U.S were not powered by any electric motor, instead, they used a stream of running water along with a turbine to power a system of belts that would turn the blades.